kciurleo/AGN/README.md

 * `run_stat_test_fp.py` and `cstat_goodness.py` are relevant to Cstat, goodness of fit.
 * `cosmo_calc` and `calc_cosmos_for_fp.` find distance/luminosity for a target, using cosmological redshift.
 * `collate_for_fp.py` and `make_stat_table.py` help create csv files of different information.
+* `solving_my_own_mysteries.ipynb` is an unorganized notebook temporarily in this folder to make use of functions in `best_model`, meant to understand the output of the full process code.

 ### Other Folders